Tulane Stadium: As the home of the New Orleans Saints

 In addition to hosting Tulane University football games and the Sugar Bowl, the stadium was also home to the National Football League's New Orleans Saints for the first seven years of the franchise, from 1967 through 1974.
-The Saints' first home game was a 27-13 loss to the Los Angeles Rams on September 17, 1967, although New Orleans provided fans with a memorable highlight when John Gilliam returned the opening kickoff 94 yards for a touchdown.
+The Saints' first home game was a 27-13 loss to the Los Angeles Rams on September 17, 1967, although the Saints provided fans with a memorable highlight when John Gilliam returned the opening kickoff 94 yards for a touchdown.
 The Saints won their last game in the stadium, 14-0 over the St. Louis Cardinals on December 8, 1974.

 The largest crowd for a Saints game at Tulane Stadium came on November 26, 1967 when 83,437 fans showed up for the first meeting of the Saints-Falcons Rivalry, which the Saints won 27-24.

 As the site of the Super Bowl

 Tulane Stadium was the site of three early Super Bowls: IV, VI, and IX.
 Super Bowl IX was the final professional league game ever played at the stadium.

-The stadium hosted the two coldest outdoor Super Bowls, Super Bowl VI on January 16, 1972, at 39 F; and Super Bowl IX on January 12, 1975, at 46 F. Super Bowl IX was in fact originally scheduled to be played in the Superdome, but it was unfinished.
+The stadium hosted the two coldest outdoor Super Bowls, Super Bowl VI on January 16, 1972, at 39 F; and Super Bowl IX on January 12, 1975, at 46 F. Super Bowl IX had been originally scheduled to be played in the Superdome, but it was unfinished.

 Tom Dempsey's 63-yard field goal

 Aside from the various bowls, the most memorable moment at the stadium might have been the Saints victory over the Detroit Lions on November 8, 1970.
 In the NFL prior to the 1974 season, the goal posts were on the goal line instead of the end line.
-With seconds remaining, the Saints attempted a place kick with the holder spotting at the Saints' own 37-yard line.
+With seconds remaining, the Saints attempted a place kick with holder Joe Scarpati spotting at the Saints' own 37-yard line.
 Kicker Tom Dempsey nailed the 63-yard field goal with a couple of feet to spare, and the Saints won the game 19-17, one of only two games the Saints won that year.
 That record would stand alone for 28 years before it was tied by Jason Elam of the Denver Broncos, Sebastian Janikowski of the Oakland Raiders, and David Akers of the San Francisco 49ers.
 Late in the 2013 NFL season, Denver Broncos kicker Matt Prater broke the shared record with a 64-yard field goal against the Tennessee Titans.
 On September 26, 2021, Baltimore Ravens kicker Justin Tucker set a new NFL record, hitting a 66-yard field goal on the final play of the game, beating the Detroit Lions 19-17.
+(The Jacksonville Jaguars' Cam Little kicked a 70-yard field goal in a 2025 exhibition game, but exhibition game statistics do not count towards NFL records.)